python/cpython/Doc/library/inspect.rst

    Return the text of the source code for an object.
 The argument may be a module, class, method, function, traceback, frame, or code object.
 The source code is returned as a single string.
 An :exc:`OSError` is raised if the source code cannot be retrieved.
-This will fail with a :exc:`TypeError` if the object is a built-in module, class, or function.
+   A :exc:`TypeError` is raised if the object is a built-in module, class, or function.

    .. versionchanged:: 3.3